apache/qpid-dispatch/tools/scraper/README.md

 specific language governing permissions and limitations under the License.

-## Concepts
+## Normal Mode

 Scraper is a data scraping program.
 It reads qpid-dispatch router log files, categorizes and sorts the data, and produces an HTML summary.
+In normal mode Scraper can operate on a single log file or on many log files.

+Normal mode does not write any files to your file system.
+The result is printed on stdout.

 From each log file Scraper extracts:

  * Router version
  * Router container name
  * Router restart times.
 A single log file may contain data from several router